gmgu/study-triton/2_inout_tensor/README.md

 print('Input: ', in_tensor)
 print('Output before call: ', out_tensor)

-grid = lambda meta: (8, )  # there are 8 blocks need to be processed, where 1 block is 1 position.
+grid = lambda meta: (8, )  # there are 8 blocks needed to be processed, where 1 block is 1 position.
 copy_kernel[grid](in_tensor, out_tensor, len(in_tensor), BLOCK_SIZE=1)
 print('Output after call: ', out_tensor)
 ```